Business Rates

 The minimum monthly charge shall be the greater of $21.280.

-Sample Large Industrial Firm Unit Cost
+Sample Large General Unit Cost

 The average unit cost to the customer varies according to the billing demand and energy relationship measured by “ Load Factor ”.
 Average unit costs (¢/kW.h) are shown for a range of load factors.
 Monthly customer cost = ¢/kW.h x consumption (kW.h).